How to Fix “SSL Handshake Failed” or “Cloudflare 525” Error?

 What is the full form of SSL handshake?

 The full form of SSL handshake is “Secure Sockets Layer handshake”.
-This is the latest technology that helps to ensure in any data transmitted between the web server and browser is encrypted, making it more difficult for unauthorized parties to intercept or steal sensitive information.
+This is the latest technology that helps to ensure that any data transmitted between the web server and browser is encrypted, making it more difficult for unauthorized parties to intercept or steal sensitive information.

 Leave a Reply